okx/okexchain-docs/building-modules/gas-back-module/developer-dividend-project-operation-guide.md

 - Contract address: after registering, call this contract (initiate transaction) to proportionally distribute the handling fee dividend to the designated recipient.

 - Deployer address: contract deployer.
-The deployer has to be this registered contract's initiator (deployer address: that is, the currently connected wallet address).
+The deployer has to be this registered contract’s initiator (deployer address: that is, the currently connected wallet address).

-- Withdrawer address: address of the recipient, handling fee dividend is transferred to this account; if this is not set up, the payment will directly go to the deployer's address.
+- Withdrawer address: address of the recipient, handling fee dividend is transferred to this account; if this is not set up, the payment will directly go to the deployer’s address.

 - Nonce: nonce value of the deploying contract transaction.`Nonce`and`deployer`can accurately deduce and judge the accuracy of`contract`.
 The input format supports Arabic numerals, or a string of Arabic numerals separated by English commas.（i.e.,`3or100,3,1,9`）.